KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + The typical convention used for the class extension code as used by Multilib assumes that all package names specified in `PACKAGES` that contain `${PN}` have `${PN}` at the start of the name.
 When that convention is not followed and `${PN}` appears at the middle or the end of a name, problems occur.

-+ The `TARGET_VENDOR` value under Multilib will be extended to "-vendormlmultilib" (e.g. "-pokymllib32" for a "lib32" Multilib with Poky).
++ The `TARGET_VENDOR` value under Multilib will be extended to "-vendormlmultilib" (例如 "-pokymllib32" for a "lib32" Multilib with Poky).
 The reason for this slightly unwieldy contraction is that any "-" characters in the vendor string presently break Autoconf's `config.sub`, and other separators are problematic for different reasons.

 For the RPM Package Management System, the following implementation details exist: